 Could you incorporate pi-hole to remove ads?

-On the other hand, integrating pi-hole may prove difficult, because pi-hole and TorBox are probably unscrewing on the same network tools and configurations.
+Integrating pi-hole into a TorBox may prove difficult because pi-hole and TorBox are probably unscrewing on the same network tools and configurations.
 Furthermore, such combinations can lead to security risks – the more complex and multi-modular a system is, the higher the risk.
-In the long term, we want to look at integration, but at the moment, there are more pressing issues with TorBox that we want to address first.
-Increasing the complexity of the system would be counterproductive.

 I can’t get TorBox to work and need more detailed help!
 What should I do?